ygorcosta/wedeploy.com/ui/src/pages/tutorials/email-web/it-works.md

 ###### <span class="icon-16-star"></span> Pro Tip

-Do you have a primary UI (in this case, your Hosting Service) that you would like to be served by your project's main URL (`<your-project-id>.wedeploy.io`)?
-Perfect, that is extremely easy to do.
-Go to the settings tab of your project's console and select _hosting_ as your _Home Service_.
+Wanting to make a pretty url for your primary UI service without purchasing a custom domain?
+Perfect, you can go to the _Custom Domain_ section of your service on the Dashboard and add a custom domain that ends with `wedeploy.io` (e.g. `yourapp.wedeploy.io`).

 </aside>